Our Family Genealogy Pages

 Homestead of Donald & Margaret Munro

-Located on the Munro Line, Clayton, Ontario
+Located on the Munro Line, Lot 1 Concession 11, Darling Township, Ontario

 House where Lucy Kier and her niece Gertrude Douglass lived, Morrison, Illinois